Program Background

 • Districts must elect to participate in the program.

-• Classified employee’s regular assignment must be for 11 months (20 days or four 5-week days) or less within a 12-month period.
+• The classified employee’s regular assignment must be for 11 months (20 days or four 5-week days) or less within a 12-month period.

-• When determining total months employed, any hours worked outside of the classified employee’s regular assignment should not be included.
+• Any hours worked outside of the classified employee’s regular assignment should not be considered when determining the total number of months they have been employed at the district.

 Important Dates